CocaKova/KLTuneUp/README.md

 ## License

-MIT License © KovaLabs.
-See `LICENSE` for details.
+This project is distributed under the GNU General Public License v3.0.
+See `LICENSE` for the full text.